sanishaukhale/VEABGoa/README.md

             *   `platform` (String): "LinkedIn", "Twitter", or "Mail"
             *   `url` (String): Full URL to the social profile or mailto link.
         *   `displayOrder` (Number, optional): e.g., 1, 2, 3 for custom ordering on the page.
 If not used, ordering will be by name.
+    *   You can use the `node scripts/populateTeamMembers.js` script to add initial dummy data to the `teamMembers` collection (see script comments for setup).
 *   **Firebase Storage:** Create a folder (e.g., `team-images`) for member portraits if using Firebase Storage for those.
 Ensure the paths in the `imageUrl` field of your `teamMembers` documents match the actual paths in Storage.
 *   **Security Rules:**
     *   **Firestore Rules:**